2014 Closing Information

 - To claim property during the 120 day-storage period, contact the Facilities Service Desk at 434-924-3053.
 You will be charged for the removal, transport and storage of all items ($50 minimum).
 Property not claimed at the end of the 120 period will be sold through U.Va.
 Surplus Property or donated to charitable organizations.

-First class mail will be forwarded to your home address.
+First class mail will be forwarded to your mailing address, as specified in SIS.
 This does not include magazines, newspapers, and packages delivered by carriers other than the United States Postal Service (USPS).
-Please check the online Housing Management System to view your forwarding address and update it if needed.
-Changing your address in SIS is not sufficient.
 Please note that mail will only be forwarded for 6 months.
 After that time it will be returned to sender.

 If you live on the Lawn or Range, please contact the U.S. Postal Service to request a change of address.